 It’s so easy today to be flat broke and yet have no difficulty buying anything we want on credit.

 ‘No deposit and easy terms’, say the enticing advertisements.
 It’s only when you calculate the actual cost of the item after the repayments have been made, you realise the actual rate of interest you will be charged.

 You can even purchase your major items ’interest free’ for a set period of time, which can be years in the future.
-Not only are you paying an inflated price for the object but you will be hit with an enormous interest bill if you fail to finalise the payment within the prescribed time.
+Not only are you paying an inflated price for the object, but you will be hit with an enormous interest bill and fees if you fail to finalise the payment within the prescribed time.

-It seems you are considered odd if you save up to buy something for cash when you could use your plastic card or take out a loan on the ‘never never’.
+It seems you would be considered odd if you were to save up to buy something, when you could use your plastic card or take out an instant loan at an inflated interest rate.